-We thank the Editor Lawrence M. Kahn, two anonymous referees, and participants at the following seminars and conferences for comments and suggestions on earlier versions of the paper: KTO-OFCE-GREDEG 2016, Sophia Antipolis, AFSE 2017, Université Côte d'Azur, Nice, WRSA 56th Annual Meeting 2017, Santa Fe, The International Conference on Immigration and Labor Market 2017, Gothenburg, The 11th Computational and Financial Econometrics CFE 2017, London, International Workshop on Computational Economics and Econometrics IWcee 2017, National Research Council, Rome, Asian Development Bank 2017, Manila, EcoMod Conference 2017, University of Ljubljana, Växjö University 2018, Portuguese Stata Conference 2020, Porto, University of Minho, Braga, Swedish Ministry of Employment 2020, Stockholm, Institute for Evaluation of labor Market and Educational Policy 2020, Uppsala, United Nations University-Maastricht Economic and Social Research Institute on Innovation and Technology (MERIT) 2020, Maastricht, and the International Economic Association (IEA) World Congress 2021.
-For information regarding the data and/or computer programs used for this study, please contact the third author at Andreas.Stephan@lnu.se.
+We thank participants at the following seminars and conferences for comments and suggestions on earlier versions of the paper: KTO-OFCE-GREDEG 2016, Sophia Antipolis AFSE 2017 Université Côte d'Azur, Nice; WRSA 56th Annual Meeting 2017, Santa Fe; the International Conference on Immigration and Labor Market 2017, Gothenburg; the 11th Computational and Financial Econometrics CFE 2017, London; International Workshop on Computational Economics and Econometrics IWcee 2017 National Research Council, Rome; Asian Development Bank 2017, Manila; EcoMod Conference 2017, University of Ljubljana; Växjö University 2018; Portuguese Stata Conference 2020, Porto, University of Minho, Braga; Swedish Ministry of Employment 2020; Stockholm, Institute for Evaluation of Labor Market and Educational Policy 2020 Uppsala; United Nations University-Maastricht Economic and Social Research Institute on Innovation and Technology (MERIT) 2020 Maastricht; and the International Economic Association (IEA) World Congress 2021.
+For general questions as well as for information regarding the data and/or computer programs used for this study, please contact Andreas.Stephan@lnu.se.

-Corresponding author: Klaus F. Zimmermann klaus.f.zimmermann@gmail.com; ORCID ID: 0000-0003-2804-5692 Co-Author contact emails: baum@bc.edu, ORCID 0000-0003-4766-3699; hans.loof@indek.kth.se; Andreas.Stephan@lnu.se Aging populations and shortages of labor in cognitive as well as manual occupations pose challenges in many OECD countries.
-Do refugee migrants contribute to alleviate those at the crucial level of jobs and tasks?
+A ging populations and shortages of labor in cognitive as well as manual occupations pose challenges in many Organisation for Economic Cooperation and Development (OECD) countries.
+Do refugee migrants contribute to alleviate those challenges at the crucial level of jobs and tasks?
 What are the lessons learned from Sweden, a significant destination for refugee immigrants for several decades?

 A large body of studies uses differences in workers' wage premia as an indicator of the competitiveness of immigrants, partly reflecting the effectiveness of a country's immigration and labor market policies.
-Many of the papers in this field have centered on occupations.
-However, influenced by the literature on skill-based technical change, an emerging strand of immigrant research provides new insights by studying workers' returns to tasks rather than occupations.
+Many of the papers in this field have centered on occupations; however, influenced by the literature on skill-biased technological change (SBTC), an emerging strand of immigrant research provides new insights by studying workers' returns to tasks rather than occupations.
 Disparities between native and foreign-born workers are assessed through the utilization of detailed task data at the occupational level.
-Recently, researchers have improved this literature by employing recentered influence function (RIF) quantile regressions and the occupational-task-based Oaxaca-Blinder (OB) decomposition to compare immigrants with native workers across the entire wage distribution, rather than only at the mean.
-Our paper contributes to this literature by being the first to apply a task-based approach to compare workers across the wage distribution, specifically focusing on refugee immigrants.
+Recently, researchers have improved the SBTC literature by employing recentered influence function (RIF) quantile regressions and the occupational-task-based Oaxaca-Blinder (OB) decomposition to compare immigrants with native workers across the entire wage distribution, rather than solely at the mean.
+Our article contributes to this literature by being the first to apply a task-based approach to compare workers across the wage distribution, specifically focusing on refugee immigrants.
 Additionally, we leverage unique and rich panel data, which enables us to offer results with notable policy implications.

 We analyze refugees who arrived in Sweden between 1980 and 1996 and were granted asylum.
-To assess the significance of cultural distance, duration on labor market integration, and gender, we classify them into three distinct categories - namely those from European countries arriving during the period 1990-1996, those from non-European countries arriving during the same period, and immigrants arriving between 1980-1989 without classifying their country of origin, and provide separate investigations for males and females.
+To assess the significance of cultural distance, duration on labor market integration, and gender, we classify refugees into three distinct categories-namely those from European countries arriving during the period 1990-1996, those from non-European countries arriving during the same period, and immigrants arriving between 1980-1989 without classifying their country of origin-and provide separate investigations for males and females.

-Coarsened Exact Matching (CEM) is applied to identify a group of the most comparable natives using an extensive set of individual characteristics.
-CEM identifies a control group of almost 95,000 native-born workers who are most comparable to the same number of refugees with regard to their background characteristics.
-In addition, we draw a random sample of natives as an additional benchmark.
+We apply coarsened exact matching (CEM) and use an extensive set of individual characteristics to identify a group of the most comparable natives.
+CEM identifies a control group of almost 95,000 native-born workers who are most comparable to the same number of refugees with regard to their background characteristics (i.e., "endowments").
+We also draw a random sample of natives as an additional benchmark.